 We currently support the following operating systems:

 We plan to add native support for Windows.
-In the meantime, you can run the server for development purposes via Docker.
+In the meantime, you can use Docker during your development period.

 The simplest method of installation is by using our install script, which will resolve all prerequisites for you:

 // Ubuntu 16.04 (64 bit; 32-bit is not supported)//It is recommended that you install the server as a normal user.sudo apt-get updatesudo apt-get install build-essential libssl-devsudo apt-get install pythoncurl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.4/install.sh | bash// Force current session to know changes or logout and log back insource ~/.profilenvm install --ltsnpm install -g node-gyp

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.4/install.sh | bashnvm install --ltsnpm install -g node-gyp